urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

   opens ... to ...
     Same that opens, but specifying to which modules are accesible

+What happens if a module descriptor contains both "opens" and "opens ... to ..."?
+  This behavior is not a compilation error, nor is the more restrictive directive applied The general directive "opens" takes precedence, and the package becomes open to all modules,
+    not just modules described by "opens ... to ..." directive

 Example module
   module com.itbulls.learnit.javacore {
     requires somemodule.name;